 Quick, easy and versatile recipe, which is guaranteed to be a hit among your guests during the spooky season!

-If you are looking for a fun and easy Halloween recipe, these mummy cupcakes along with my chocolate marshmallow halloween bats will be a perfect addition to your Halloween parties and gatherings!
+If you are looking for a fun and easy Halloween recipe, these mummy cupcakes along with my chocolate marshmallow halloween bats or my chocolate fudge spiderweb muffins will be a perfect addition to your Halloween parties and gatherings!

 The recipe is similar to my chocolate orange cupcakes recipe, but these halloween mummy cupcakes have buttermilk added to the batter ingredients, to create the softest and most tender crumb.